Amulyapriyaeamani/ravenstack-saas-retention-analytics/docs/03_data_quality/data_cleaning.md

 - Revenue data is consistent and reliable
 - No cleaning or flagging required

+- Found 778 subscriptions with mrr_amount = 0
+- All correspond to is_trial = TRUE
+- Decision: Exclude these from paid revenue calculations (MRR, ARPU)

 ### Subscription End Date Handling

 Observed NULL values in end_date.